 Course title Data Management

 Course code Full Time Program: m81210f

 Part Time Program: m81210p

 Type of course Elective

 Year of study Full Time Program: 1 st

 Part Time Program: 1 st

 Semester/trimester Full Time Program: 1 st

 Part Time Program: 1 st

 Number of credits allocated 2.5ECTS

-Name of lecturer George Lekakos, Associate Professor
+Name of lecturer George Lekakos, Professor

 Andreas Zaras

-Objective of the course (preferably • Understand and learn concepts related to data driven decision
+Objective of the course (preferably Understand and learn concepts related to data driven decision

 expressed in terms of learning making, necessary for working in the field of data science.

 outcomes and competences) Learn how to access, manage, and process data form real world data

 sources with the objective to be transformed in a suitable format for business decision making purposes.

 Learn techniques for creating reports to help executives explore vast amount s of data, identify business problems, and propose relevant solutions.

 Learn how to use the state-of-the-art software SAS Enterprise Guide, that will provide strong competitive advantage in the job market locally and globally since it is used by a plethora of organizations throughout the world.

-Completion of the first step for obtaining the Certificate in Business Intelligence and Data Mining that is provided by the program in cooperation with SAS.
+Completion of the first step for obtaining the Certificate in Business Intelligence and Data Mining that is provided by the program in

+cooperation with SAS.
 Prerequisites No prerequisites.
 Course contents Introduction to data driven decision making during which we will provide definitions about fundamental concepts in the field such as big data, decision support systems, data warehouses, ETL (Extract, Transform and Load) processes, business intelligence, business analytics, artificial intelligence etc. Theoretical background about accessing, managing, processing, and reporting of data including an introduction to Structured Query Language (SQL).
 Use of SAS Enterprise Guide, the state-of-the-art software for accessing, processing, managing, and reporting of data: Introduction to SAS Enterprise Guide.
 Data structures.
 Accessing data e.g., from spreadsheets, relational databases, raw data (csv, txt).
 Producing simple reports.
 Producing frequency tables.
 Output reports in various formats.
 Producing graphs.
 Gentle introduction to SQL for creating queries.
 Creating simple queries though the graphical user interface of SAS Enterprise Guide.
+Creating advanced queries though the graphical user interface of SAS Enterprise Guide.
 Joining tables.
-Ourse notes provided by the instructors.
 Recommended reading Course notes provided by the instructors.
-Teaching methods Anita Hillhouse et al (2020).
+Anita Hillhouse et al (2020).
 SAS Enterprise Guide 1: Querying and Reporting (Course Notes), SAS Institute Inc. Anita Hillhouse and Luna Bozeman (2020).
 SAS Enterprise Guide 2: Advanced Tasks and Querying (Course Notes), SAS Institute Inc. Parr-Rud, O. (2014).
-Business Analytics Using SAS Enterprise Guide and SAS Enterprise Miner - A Beginner's Guide, SAS Institute Inc. Power point presentations (covering the theoretical background Power point presentations (covering the theoretical background related to data driven decision making and about accessing, managing, processing, and reporting of data).
+Business Analytics Using SAS Enterprise Guide and SAS Enterprise Miner - A Beginner's Guide, SAS Institute Inc. Teaching methods Power point presentations (covering the theoretical background related to data driven decision making and about accessing, managing, processing, and reporting of data).
 Demonstrations about accessing, managing, processing, and reporting of data using SAS Enterprise Guide software.
 Analysis and interpretation of the results drawn from the previous step for business decision making purposes.
 Hands on exercises and case studies about accessing, managing, processing, and reporting of data and also about analysis and interpretation of the relevant results for business decision making purposes.
 Assessment methods Class participation (10%).
-Final individual even (00%) shout a) data driven decision making Final individual exam (90%) about a) data driven decision making (30%) και b) access, manage, process and report of data through the use of SAS Enterprise Guide (70%).
+Final individual exam (90%) about a) data driven decision making (30%) και b) access, manage, process and report of data through the use of SAS Enterprise Guide (70%).
 Language of instruction Greek/ English